-- 1. Install a supported version of Linux.
-See Table 11 for all supported versions of Linux and other supported versions of Cluster 1350 software and firmware. - 2.
+- Install a supported version of Linux.
+See Cluster 1350 Drivers, Firmware, and Software Levels at http://publib.boulder.ibm.com/cluster/current.htm for all supported versions of Linux and other supported versions of Cluster 1350 software and firmware. - 2.
 Install Cluster Systems Management (CSM) software. - 3.
 Configure the storage nodes. - 4.
 Distribute the system image to all nodes in the cluster. - 5.
 Test the configuration.